data61/PSL/README.md

 - [Goal-Oriented Conjecturing for Isabelle/HOL](http://arxiv.org/abs/1806.04774) at [CICM2018](https://doi.org/10.1007/978-3-319-96812-4_19) presents the conjecturing framework implemented as `Generalize` and `Conjecture` in `PSL/PGT`.
 - [PaMpeR: Proof Method Recommendation System for Isabelle/HOL](http://arxiv.org/abs/1806.07239) at [ASE2018](http://doi.acm.org/10.1145/3238147.3238210) presents the proof method recommendation system implemented in `PSL/PaMpeR`.

+We presented the final goal of this project at [AITP2017](http://aitp-conference.org/2017/).
+Our position paper "Towards Smart Proof Search for Isabelle" is available at [arXiv](https://arxiv.org/abs/1701.03037).

 ## Citation
 - **PSL**:
 `@InProceedings{10.1007/978-3-319-63046-5_32,